wildfly/quickstart/greeter/README.md

-There is a tutorial for this quickstart in the [Getting Started Developing Applications Guide](http://www.jboss.org/jdf/stage/quickstarts/jboss-as-quickstart/guide/GreeterQuickstart/).
+There is a tutorial for this quickstart in the [Getting Started Developing Applications Guide](https://github.com/wildfly/quickstart/guide/GreeterQuickstart/).

 System requirements
 -------------------

 All you need to build this project is Java 6.0 (Java SDK 1.6) or better, Maven 3.0 or better.

-The application this project produces is designed to be run on JBoss Enterprise Application Platform 6 or JBoss AS 7.
+The application this project produces is designed to be run on JBoss WildFly.

 Configure Maven